apollographql/apollo-ios/docs/source/api/ApolloWebSocket/classes/WebSocketTransport.md

             allowSendingDuplicates: Bool = true,
             connectOnInit: Bool = true,
             connectingPayload: GraphQLMap? = [:],
-            requestBodyCreator: RequestBodyCreator = ApolloRequestBodyCreator())
+            requestBodyCreator: RequestBodyCreator = ApolloRequestBodyCreator(),
+            certPinner: CertificatePinning? = FoundationSecurity(),
+            compressionHandler: CompressionHandler? = nil)
 ```

 Designated initializer

+- Parameters:
-- Parameter request: The connection URLRequest
+  - request: The connection URLRequest
-- Parameter clientName: The client name to use for this client.
+  - clientName: The client name to use for this client.
 Defaults to `Self.defaultClientName`
-- Parameter clientVersion: The client version to use for this client.
+  - clientVersion: The client version to use for this client.
 Defaults to `Self.defaultClientVersion`.
-- Parameter sendOperationIdentifiers: Whether or not to send operation identifiers with operations.
+  - sendOperationIdentifiers: Whether or not to send operation identifiers with operations.
 Defaults to false.
-- Parameter reconnect: Whether to auto reconnect when websocket looses connection.
+  - reconnect: Whether to auto reconnect when websocket looses connection.
 Defaults to true.
-- Parameter reconnectionInterval: How long to wait before attempting to reconnect.
+  - reconnectionInterval: How long to wait before attempting to reconnect.
 Defaults to half a second.
-- Parameter allowSendingDuplicates: Allow sending duplicate messages.
+  - allowSendingDuplicates: Allow sending duplicate messages.
 Important when reconnected.
 Defaults to true.
-- Parameter connectOnInit: Whether the websocket connects immediately on creation.
+ - connectOnInit: Whether the websocket connects immediately on creation.
 If false, remember to call `resumeWebSocketConnection()` to connect.
 Defaults to true.
-- Parameter connectingPayload: [optional] The payload to send on connection.
+  - connectingPayload: [optional] The payload to send on connection.
 Defaults to an empty `GraphQLMap`.
-- Parameter requestBodyCreator: The `RequestBodyCreator` to use when serializing requests.
+  - requestBodyCreator: The `RequestBodyCreator` to use when serializing requests.
 Defaults to an `ApolloRequestBodyCreator`.
+  - certPinner: [optional] The object providing information about certificate pinning.
+Should default to Starscream's `FoundationSecurity`.
+  - compressionHandler: [optional] The object helping with any compression handling.
+Should default to nil.

 #### Parameters